For Immediate Release

 - For members of Congress not in office during the 1993 NAFTA fights, the Korea FTA is the basis of their experience of presidential promises regarding trade pacts.
 In contrast to the administration’s promise that the Korea FTA would mean “more exports, more jobs,” the export record of the Korea FTA is even worse than NAFTA.
 U.S. goods exports to Korea dropped 5 percent during the Korea FTA’s first two years (a decline of $2.3 billion per year), compared to the two years before FTA implementation, while imports into the United States from Korea climbed 8 percent (an increase of $4.7 billion per year).
 From the year before the FTA took effect to its second year of implementation, the U.S. goods trade deficit with Korea rose 50 percent (a $7.6 billion increase).
 The trade deficit increase indicates the loss of more than 50,000 U.S. jobs under the deal’s first two years, according the trade-jobs ratio that the Obama administration used to project gains from the deal.

 Get our best delivered to your inbox.

-“If the president is serious about growing exports, he would do well to ditch these NAFTA-style so-called ‘trade’ pacts that export U.S. investment dollars and American jobs and look for a new model,” said Wallach.
-“As long as the administration keeps pushing more of the same instead of acknowledging the damaging record of the past trade deals, of course members of Congress must maintain their constitutional authority over trade so they can make sure we do not end up with yet another damaging pact.”
+“If the president is serious about growing U.S. exports, he would do well to ditch these NAFTA-style pacts that export U.S. investment dollars and American jobs and look for a new model,” said Wallach.
+“As long as the administration keeps pushing more of the same instead of acknowledging the damaging record of the past trade deals, the president’s trade agenda will remain sidelined by public and congressional opposition.”

 Please select a donation method: